Search

 Remember: Anything is negotiable!
 If the buyers are motivated to move quickly due to lack of housing inventory on the market, they may bite the bullet and agree to pay for all the closing costs themselves.
 Conversely, if properties aren’t selling quickly, the sellers may be more likely to take on some (or all) of the closing costs.
 Likewise, if a property needs repairs, the closing costs may be negotiated with the sellers with repair costs taken into consideration.
 And if the sellers haven’t yet paid their annual property taxes, they will typically credit the buyers for the number of days the sellers owned the home that year.

-In short: Most closing costs fall on buyers, but sellers typically pay some too, such as the real estate agent’s commission.
+In short: Most closing costs fall on buyers, but sellers typically pay some too.
 Some states, counties and cities offer low-interest loan programs or grants to help first-time homebuyers with closing costs; check with your local government to see what’s available.

 Do I have to pay all the closing costs up front?